 I will try to help you untangle it and actually help you fly safely and legally.
 We’ll start with the fact that drone laws across countries are different in specifics, but overall similar.

 Each country has it’s own laws and each region inside the country also has it’s own laws regarding these UAVs.
 So for the sake of not over complicating an already tangled web, we’ll stick to the laws in the United States specifically.

 As I explore more and more countries across the world and attempt to use my drones there (where ever possible), I will inform you all about what happened and where you can freely fly.
 For now, we’ll stick to the U.S.

-Basic drone laws in the United States summarized, things you absolutely need to know:
+The basics of drone laws in the United States summarized::

 Again, I want to say that I am NOT a lawyer.
 I am simply a lover of drones and one who wants to enjoy using them legally.
 I have in the time I’ve been using these things (I have 3) flown across MANY places and have taken some amazing footage.

 But the fact is, most authority figures in this industry who try and tell you where you can and cannot use them, simply do not go as deep as this article will go.
 So let me go deeper:

 First, you have to understand that there are federal, state and local laws inside the U.S regarding drones:

 Federal law, aka the law set by the FAA (Federal Aviation Administration) is the one most people know about.
 But it is more of a general guideline.
 Here are the basics in case you don’t already know (screenshot from the FAA site):